gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 at a dosage of 2 mg/day.
 The variability around the means looks to be small relative to the differences among the means, so we should expect a small p-value from our $F$-test.
-The design is balanced as noted above ($n_j=10$ for all six groups) so the methods are some what resistant to impacts from potential non-normality and non-constant variance but we should still assess the patterns in the plots, especially with smaller sample sizes in each group.
+The design is balanced as noted above ($n_j=10$ for all six groups) so the methods are somewhat resistant to impacts from potential non-normality and non-constant variance but we should still assess the patterns in the plots, especially with smaller sample sizes in each group.
 \index{resistant}